iryonetwork/wwm/docs/kubernetes.md

 Initialize users with statements from `docs/k8s/localDiscoveryInit.sql` then connect to localdiscvoery db (`\c localdiscovery`) and create schema and data using statements from `docs/k8s/discoverySchemaAndData.sql`.

-Do the same for cloudDiscovery replacing `local` with `cloud` in commands where applicable.

 Enable port forwarding for cloud-postgresql:

 ```